TechieTeee/Silk_Bacalhau_Ceramic_Bulk_Data_Tool/README.md

 ## Tools for Driving Impact
 - Silk Wallet: Silk Wallet is integrated to offer an embeddable and user-friendly wallet experience.
 This enhances the ease with which participants interact with Ethereum-based features, fostering a seamless and inclusive user experience.
 - Ethereum Attestation Service (EAS): EAS is leveraged for on-chain attestations, providing a robust mechanism to verify and validate user identities within the decentralized network.
 - ComposeDB + Ceramic: Our choice of ComposeDB ensures that attestation data remains secure, tamper-proof, and readily accessible on the blockchain.
 This decentralized database forms the backbone of our trust network.
 - Bacalhau: Bacalhau platform is the heartbeat of the project, which allows for automating data processing tasks.
 By integrating with the project, it streamlines the validation and processing of water quality data.
-- Languages: Pythob, JS, TS
+- Languages: Python, JS, TS
 - IPFS/Filecoin: Pinning objects

 ## Social Impact